g-etorri/articles/jncie-self-study/mpls-configuration/12-rsvp-protection.md

     Received RRO (ProtectionFlag 1=Available 2=InUse 4=B/W 8=Node 10=SoftPreempt 20=Node-ID):
           10.200.0.3(Label=73) 10.200.0.15(Label=64) 10.200.0.17(Label=3)
 ```
-Now, we have the secondary path established simultaneously with the primary path, trough another path in our network.
+Now, we have the secondary path established simultaneously with the primary through a different path in our network.

-Enjoying the situation, we can see in the output that the two paths are reserving 60Mbps of bandwidth.
-In other words, this LSPs will reserve 120Mbps in our network if they pass by the same path.
-This can be considered a waste of resources, because in the final the LSPs needs only 60Mbps.
+Looking at the output, we can see that both paths are reserving 60Mbps of bandwidth.
+In other words, these LSPs will reserve 120Mbps in our network if they traverse the same path.
+This can be considered a waste of resources since, in the end, the LSP only needs 60Mbps.

-To avoid this double of bandwidth reservation, we can use a knob that change the reservation style of LSPs.
-When the LSP is configured with the reservation style Fixed Filter, shown as FF in the outputs, the secondary paths inherits the bandwitdh of the primary path, in other words, reserve the same bandwitdth of the primary path.
-Adding the adaptive knob in the LSP, the reservation style is changed do Shared Explicit, shown as SE in the output, this style permit to reserve only the necessary bandwidth of the LSPs if the two paths pass trough the same link.
+To avoid doubling the bandwidth reservation, we can use a knob that changes the LSP reservation style.
+When an LSP is configured with the Fixed Filter (FF) style, secondary paths inherit the bandwidth of the primary path.
+By adding the adaptive knob, the reservation style changes to Shared Explicit (SE).
+This style allows the paths to share the same bandwidth reservation if they pass through the same link.
 ```
 set protocols mpls label-switched-path R1-R6-A adaptive
 ```
-Here I'am setting this configuration on R1, we can replicate this in all our network.
+I am applying this on R1, and we can replicate it across the entire network.

-Simulating a scenario to validate this knob, I isolated the R6 disabling the interfaces to R3 and R7.
-In the interface ae0.0 will arrive two LSPs, R3-R6-A with the priority 6 and the LSP R1-R6-A that we applied the adaptive knob.
+Simulating a scenario to validate this: I isolated R6 by disabling the interfaces to R3 and R7.
+On interface ae0.0, two LSPs will arrive: R3-R6-A and R1-R6-A (where we applied the adaptive knob).
 ```
 root@R6> show rsvp session name R1-*
 Ingress RSVP: 4 sessions